 This can be one of the most stressful parts to having your photos taken, and the more people in the photos, the more overwhelming it may seem.
 I hope that by looking through the tips on this page I can help ease some of that worry and help lead you in the direction of finding wonderful clothing to compliment the location, and the personalities of those in your family.
 First off, here are some questions to as yourself:

 What kind of clothing appeals to your personalities?
-Do you or someone in your family LOVE plaid?
-Do you have a daughter that absolutely loves to dress up?
-Let your personal fashion choices shine in your session.
+Do you or someone in your family LOVE yellow?
+Does your child have a favourite pair of shoes?
+Build your outfits around your likes.
 There's always room for an outfit change if you want different vibes for your session as well.

 Do we need to match?
-Not necessarily, complimenting each other is what you're going for.
-Choosing a few colours and patterns that look good with each other and building off those base colours is a good way to go.
-Matching is also GREAT if you're going for a cool vibe, especially using colours that contract greatly with your environment.
-Using a lot of the same colour can be AWESOME if done right.
-See images below for how to do matchy matchy RIGHT.
+No, complimenting each other is what you're going for.
+Choosing a few colours that look good with each other and building off those base colours is a good way to go.

 Do you want to go fancy, casual or somewhere in between?
 This is generally the first question you should ask yourself.
 It will help steer you in the direction to what kind of pieces to look for whether it's a formal dress, a nice top with jeans, or a casual sundress.